Common problems

 You can be addicted to anything not just substances like alcohol, drugs or tobacco.
 More common addictions are behaviours (comfort eating, gambling, obsession with internet porn, compulsive reading, complaining! even criticising yourself!)
 My efforts with people suffering a ‘very bad habit’, is devoted initially to exploring what are the payoffs for this habit.
 I don’t carry judgements about addictive behaviours, however the person with the habit usually does.
 The focus for me is on assisting you to create the richest and most fulfilling life possible for yourself, whatever you conceive that to be.

-Finding out what you get out of the repeated ‘consumption’ or ‘behaviour’ is followed by looking at where it first arose and what was happening in your life at that time.
-Usually there are unresolved issues lurking right back there (repeating now), which your ‘bad habits’ paper over.
-It’s not so much as looking backwards as charting a course forwards, usually into areas you were afraid to go before, for lack of support.
+Being curious about the payoff for repeated ‘consumption’ or ‘compulsive behaviour’ is a very good first step.
+Looking at where habits first arose and what was happening in your life at that time is another avenue to explore.
+Usually there are unresolved issues lurking right back there (repeating now), which your ‘bad habits’ help paper over.
+It’s not so much as looking backwards as developing a powerful inner compass so you can consistently chart a course forwards.
+Often, healing our addictions requires looking into areas you are afraid to go.
+Not necessarily for lack of support, but perhaps due to a lack of clear intent.

 Hope that offers some sense of my counselling work on addiction.